dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 `series_id`, `period`, and `row_id`.
 No winner, best-model field, production recommendation, or normative automatic selection is part of this schema.

+## Synthetic Tick Generation

+`histdatacom.synthetic-tick-generation.v1` is a bounded diagnostic artifact, not a new quality-report top level.
+Its configuration and automatic candidate validation use `histdatacom.synthetic-tick-generation-configuration.v1` and `histdatacom.synthetic-tick-generation-validation.v1`.
+The generated candidate report remains an ordinary `histdatacom.quality-report.v1` containing the same `fingerprint.series` payload and `histdatacom.synthetic-fingerprint-validation.v1` comparison semantics used for external candidates.

+The row schema is additive: the seven existing nullable `synth_*` columns are populated on the enriched ASCII tick row, while observed bid/ask, duplicate timestamps, and `series_id`/`period`/`row_id` identity are preserved.
+Consumers that do not use synthetic values may continue to ignore those columns.
+The generator never adds a separate table, changes timestamp identity, or restores M1 as an independent base grain.

+Generation diagnostics are deterministic for the same reference fingerprint, configuration, and reference rows.
+Bounded evidence includes only counts, stable IDs, configuration, and a limited transition-index sample; it excludes raw quote rows, fitted objects, absolute report paths, and exception text.
+Statistical fingerprint mismatch remains advisory and cannot change the candidate quality status.

 ## Golden Fixtures

 Representative payload fixtures live under